vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 XP teams also vary their practices week to week through continuous improvement (e.g. retrospectives... sounds familiar, right?).
 However, there are some practices that XP teams don't vary, but instead consider to be "core practices", and apply them always; namely, TDD and pair programming.

 There are a few more differences.
 Iterations in Scrum, called "sprints", are a time-box of one month or less, during which a "Done", usable, potentially releasable product increment is created by the end of the sprint.
 XP teams, on the other hand, always have a "Done", usable, potentially releasable product—every single story (even every single commit to the primary branch) should result in a working, usable, releasable product.
-For an interesting perspective on sprints, please see Ron Jeffries's article [Hills to Die On: Sprints](https://ronjeffries.com/articles/018-01ff/ds-hill-sprints/)
+For an interesting perspective on sprints, please see Ron Jeffries' article [Hills to Die On: Sprints](https://ronjeffries.com/articles/018-01ff/ds-hill-sprints/)

 Scrum teams also typically practice something called a sprint "commit."
 That is, the developers, at the outset of a sprint, will decide on a certain amount of work that they'll "commit" to completing during their sprint.[ SAFe](https://en.wikipedia.org/wiki/Scaled_agile_framework) has a [similar commitment model](https://www.scaledagileframework.com/pi-objectives/).
 There are Pros and Cons to this.
 There can be a lot of positive energy and motivation that can come from a shared team goal like the sprint "commit," and high-functioning Scrum teams do a lot to harness and leverage that positive energy.
 Furthermore, a high-functioning Scrum team will also consider re-negotiating a sprint's scope with their product manager during the sprint if they discover something that leads them to believe they should adjust things mid-sprint.

 Of course, not all Scrum teams are "high-functioning" (nor are all XP teams!).
 With a sprint "commit", sometimes the product manager will tell the powers that be that they will **_definitely_** complete a certain scope by a certain date.
 Fixing time and scope in this way can have a very negative effect on the code and the team.
 If the team starts to slip they might be under pressure to "get things done", which often ends in sacrificing code quality and taking on tech debt.
 Because of that, it's not uncommon in organizations that practice firm sprint "commits" to see engineers "pad" their estimates, eroding trust between different roles and parts of the organization.
 Even worse, this sometimes results in management putting even more pressure on the team because they know that engineers padded the estimate and can probably do a few more things.

 XP teams, on the other hand, don't have sprints as defined by Scrum.
-XP's time-spans are called iterations, often one-week iterations.
+Time-spans in XP are called iterations, often one-week iterations.
 At the start of a week, they'll [review what's currently in the backlog and icebox](/practices/ipm), estimate (with points, not time) any stories that seem worthy of estimation at that time, and prioritize the next most important things to work on.
 Throughout the week, they'll work on stories and deliver them to production—but at any time, they may adjust the prioritized list in the backlog, or even slot in, estimate, and prioritize all new stories.
 That's because they believe that the best software is built through learning.
 They know that by **_embracing change_**, they can build better software.
 So they're always ready and willing to change priorities based on what they're learning as they put working software in the hands of users.

 ## Q: Do we think deadlines are bad?